Children's Room Newsletter

 Ages Birth - 5

 Parents & caregivers, join Marti for a free playgroup, where you and your child can play and enjoy an activity, stories and songs!
 Don't wear your best - we get messy and have fun.
+The last spring Playgroup is on June 20th.
+There will be a short break before Summer Playgroups start.

-Playgroup is made possible with funding from a Coordinated Family and Community Engagement (CFCE) grant from the MA Department of Early Education and Care, administered by the Collaborative for Educational Services.
+Playgroup is made possible with funding from a Coordinated Family and Community Engagement (CFCE) grant from the MA Department of Early Education and Care, administered by the Collaborative for Educational Services

 Read to a Dog!
 Reading Buddies